Local contact tracing

 Once they have confirmed they are speaking to the correct resident, they will remind you of the importance of self-isolating for 10 days from the day you first had symptoms, or 10 days from the date of your positive test if you had no symptoms (called asymptomatic).
 You will be asked to inform your employer that you will not go into work during these 10 days if you are unable to work from home, and that your employer must not ask you to come into work during this time.
 If you are unable to work from home and need support, local contact tracers will signpost you to local services.

-The local contact tracer will also inform you that any household members will need to self-isolate for 10 days from the date of your symptoms or your positive test.
+The local contact tracer will also inform you that any household members who are aged over 18 and 6 months and not double vaccinated will need to self-isolate for 10 days from the date of your symptoms or your positive test.
 They will also advise you on what to do if anyone in the household is clinically extremely vulnerable.

 They will then ask about your whereabouts in the days leading up to your test or symptoms, so that they can take the contact details of close contacts and trace these people too.